FinestSageWP/k_nextbigsound/README.md

 ##### This renders the login page when the web app prompts for login.

 #### `apology.html`
-##### Adapted from CS50 Finance.
-This renders the apology page when there are errors reported from the web app, specifying the code and the type of error.
+##### This renders the apology page when there are errors reported from the web app, specifying the code and the type of error.

 #### `change_pass.html`
 ##### Idea from CS50 Finance.
 This renders the page where users can change their passwords.

 #### `index.html`
-##### This renders the landing page showing the summary of the charts and their ranked tabulation which is sortable by utilizing SQLite3 and JQuery.
+##### This renders the landing page showing the summary of the charts and their ranked tabulation which is sortable by utilizing PostgreSQL and JQuery.

 #### `smi.html`
-##### This renders the breakdown of the Social Metrics Chart every month of 2021 which is sortable as well by utilizing SQLite3 and JQuery.
+##### This renders the breakdown of the Social Metrics Chart every month of 2021 which is sortable as well by utilizing PostgreSQL and JQuery.

 #### `cmb.html`
 ##### This renders the breakdown of the Combined Chart every month of 2021 which is sortable as well by utilizing PostgreSQL and JQuery.